 And so the small accumulation of buildings, sometimes touted as Edinburgh's theatre district, began to take shape.
 The Lyceum has been open since the 1880s, although the 'new' Traverse theatre wouldn't open until 1992, having previously been housed in spaces off the Lawnmarket and the Grassmarket since the 1960s.

 The grand circle frontage of the Usher Hall is today complemented by a glass extension opened a few years ago, combining the classical stone work with a contemporary feel that truly celebrates the building's position in Edinburgh culture for over a century.

 It remains a popular venue for concerts and comedy, and even hosted the Eurovision Song Contest in the 1970s!
 The hall's immense organ remains the centrepiece of its stage, an instrument which cost an impressive £4,000 in cash when it was installed.

-Find out more about the Usher Hall and other historic buildings in the city with my Up-Close and Personal private tours - contact me for more information!
+Find out more about the Usher Hall and other historic buildings in the city with my private Edinburgh walking tours!

 Enjoy the blog but can't take a tour?